MoneroAuth/MoneroAuth/use-cases/README.md

 **Actors:**

-**Controller** – The entity that initiates the use case by taking action and sending the first messge.
+**Controller** – The entity that initiates the use case by taking action and sending the first message.
 This is usually an individual human being requesting authentication/authorization to use a resource.
 Machines or Resources (below) can also play the role of Controller.

 **Resource Manager** – The entity assigned to manage digital/physical resources a.k.a The Gatekeeper.
 Resource Managers are responsible for authenticating and authorizing entities to access resources under its control.